 They suffered from a preventable condition.

-What is a Simple Solution for The Vegan Pet Dilemma?
+What Is a Simple Solution for The Vegan Pet Dilemma?

 How can you keep healthy animals and still keep your belief system healthy?